Social Work Literature Review Guidelines

 3. Critically examine the articles.
 Look at methodology, statistics, results, theoretical framework, the author's purpose, etc. Include controversies when they appear in the articles.

 For example: You should look for the strengths and weaknesses of how the author conducted the study.
 You can also decide whether or not the study is generalizable to other settings or whether the findings relate only to the specific setting of the study.
 Ask yourself why the author conducted the study and what he/she hoped to gain from the study.
 Look for inconsistencies in the results, as well.

 4. Organize your information in the way that makes most sense.
 Some literature reviews may begin with a definition or general overview of the topic.
 Others may focus on another aspect of your topic.
 Look for themes in the literature or organize by types of study.

 For example: Group case studies together, especially if all the case studies have related findings, research questions, or other similarities.

 5. Make sure the information relates to your research question/thesis.
 You may need to explicitly show how the literature relates to the research question; don't assume that the connection is obvious.

 6. Check to see that you have done more than simply summarize your sources.
 Your literature review should include a critical assessment of those sources.
-For more information, see #4 above or read the Writing a Literature Review handout for questions to think about when reading sources.
+For more information, read the Experimental Psychology - Writing a Literature Review handout for questions to think about when reading sources.

 7. Be sure to develop questions for further research.
 Again, you are not simply regurgitating information, but you are assessing and leading your reader to questions of your own, questions and ideas that haven't been explored yet or haven't been addressed in detail by the literature in the field.